redphx/hassio-cookbook/scripts/androidtv_press_buttons/README.md

 ## How to use

+- Copy the content of yaml files to your `scripts.yaml`
 - `entity_id`: target Android TV device
 - `method`: optional
   * `default`: use `input keyevent` command, slow but can be used on any Android TVs.
 This is the default value.